infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 5)systematic_review_inclusion_criteria.csv:
-ID - The numeric IDs of systematic review reports. short_name - ID of the paper from Trinquart et al. (2016). attitude - Its scientific opinion about the salt controversy from Trinquart et al. (2016)s. no_of_studies_included - Number of studies included in the systematic review report. no_of_articles_included – Number of articles included in the systematic review report.
+ID - The numeric IDs of systematic review reports. short_name - ID of the report from Trinquart et al. (2016). attitude - Its scientific opinion about the salt controversy from Trinquart et al. (2016)s. no_of_studies_included - Number of studies included in the systematic review report. no_of_articles_included – Number of articles included in the systematic review report.